-Join Cris Ippolite for an in-depth discussion in this video Using HTML5 in the Web Viewer, part of FileMaker Pro 12 in Depth.
+Join Cris Ippolite for an in-depth discussion in this video Using HTML5 in the Web Viewer, part of Advanced FileMaker Pro 12.

 I've put together a couple of demonstration files.
 These are not files that you're going to find in the exercise files folders, but some things that I put together, because I wanted to show you some particularly cool things that can be done inside the web viewer.
 In the last movie that we just did, we talked about how we can have some text show up as long as we wrap it in HTML and as long as we use the prefix, which we refer to as a data URL.
 So if you recall, what we did there is we had some text that was instructing our users to populate the address fields before a map could be drawn.